 “Bloating is when your stomach expands beyond what is normal for you,” says Maggie Berghoff, a nurse practitioner and functional medicine specialist.
 “It’s not necessarily gaining weight, or even water weight — your stomach just feels or looks harder or bigger.”

 According to Lisa Ganjhu, D.O., a gastroenterologist at NYU Langone Health, the expansion is due to air that is stuck in the gastrointestinal tract.
 Some of that air is taken in naturally, swallowed with bites of food and gulps of seltzer.
-In rare cases, bloating that doesn’t go away can be a sign of something more serious, such as ovarian cancer.
+In rare cases, bloating that does not go away can be a sign of something more serious, such as ovarian cancer.
 But for the most part, she says, extra air is caused by three top triggers: food, the gut microbiome and enzymes.
 “Bloating during and after one’s period is driven by hormones and is most likely water rather than gastrointestinal air,” says Ganjhu.

 “The main things are hidden food intolerances, which are different than food allergies,” says Berghoff.
 “They’re more chronic in nature, rather than acute — it’s not like you’re going to need an EpiPen.
 It’s when you eat these foods and you get irritability, or headaches or stomach aches.”
 Some people experience bloating with dairy or grains, while others can’t handle crunchy cruciferous veggies, such as broccoli, or processed foods and drinks.

 Oftentimes, says Berghoff, those reactions are caused by gut dysbiosis, or an imbalance in your gut microbiome.
 “It’s when you have bacterial overload in your gut lining,” she explains.
 “You may have some bad bacteria or parasites, or you may have too much good bacteria — we always want to maintain balance.”